Tag: Jim Cunningham

 Jim Cunningham – 2016 Parliamentary Question to the Home Office

-To ask the Secretary of State for the Home Department, what estimate her Department has made of the total number of (a) women and (b) children who have suffered an instance of domestic abuse in each of the last five years.
+To ask the Secretary of State for the Home Department, how many freedom of information requests were (a) granted and (b) refused by her Department in each of the last five years.

 Karen Bradley